How to Build Business via Old Sacramento, Horse and Buggy and Social Media

-My business coach, Sandi Krakowski once said to me that once you learn how to build a business and market it correctly, you will see it all around you.
-Boy was she right.
+My business coach, once told me that once you learn how to build business and market it correctly, you will see it all around you.
+Boy, she was right.
 Signage took you back to the day when everything was simpler.
 Employees of the shops were promoting the wares by handing out discount coupons or free samples.
 They were everywhere hoping to get a piece of the tourist action and dollars.

 Social media was a completely new world for me.
-I had been building my auto transport business for over four years, and my part-time business the traditional way.
-I did not see why I needed to start using this method to promote an offline business.
+I had been building my auto transport business for four years, and my part-time business the traditional way.
+I did not see why I needed to start using this method to promote and build business.

 Heck, I had to call my daughter to ask her what a blog was.
 With no idea how to build one, use it nor maintain it I was digging my heels in.
 We had a web designer build our

 Business 101 was not something I knew much about, so everything I was learning was new to me.
-New words, definitions and methods of doing things was overwhelming at times.
+New words, definitions, and methods of doing things were overwhelming at times.
 It was intimidating to learn something that seemed to be so big.

-It was like waking up one morning from a deep sleep and finding me in the middle of New York City.
-Being a country girl and still living next door to where I grew up that is a frightening thought.
+It was like waking up one morning from a deep sleep and finding myself in the middle of New York City.
+Being a country girl and still living next door to where I grew up that was a frightening thought.
 My hometown population is about 28,000.
 That does not come close to the New York City population of some 8.2 million people!

-How do I tie social media and business together?
+How do I tie social media and building business together?